The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 Before we list the top twenty-five Nicolaitan deeds and doctrines in the history of Christianity, it serves to briefly examine the servant characteristics, the non Nicolaitan nature, of the five biblically identifiable Christian "offices."
 These offices share the responsiblity for the gospel-conciliar governance of the church.
 They are the biblical norm so we all need to all know something about them.

-These five offices, if all lived to the fullest, will prevent God's people from being conquered by the professional church class:
+These five offices, if all lived to the fullest, would and will prevent God's people from being conquered by the professional church class:

 The Apostle is God's human catalyst conciously endeavoring to build Christ's people through the implementation of the new prophetic gospel built on Jesus, the risen cornerstone (1Corinthians10,3; 1Peter2,4-9; Ephesians2,16-22).